{{org_field_logo}}

 1. Purpose

 The purpose of this policy is to set out how {{org_field_name}} protects the people we support, staff, and the wider community from the risks associated with radicalisation and extremist ideologies.
-The policy supports our legal obligations under the Counter-Terrorism and Security Act 2015 (Prevent Duty), the Care Act 2014, and CQC Regulation 13 – Safeguarding from Abuse and Improper Treatment.
+This policy supports our duties under the Care Act 2014 safeguarding framework and the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014, including Regulation 13 (Safeguarding service users from abuse and improper treatment) and Regulation 17 (Good governance).
+We also align our practice with the Government’s Prevent approach to safeguarding people who may be vulnerable to being drawn into terrorism.
+The statutory Prevent duty under section 26 of the Counter-Terrorism and Security Act 2015 applies to specified authorities; where we are not a specified authority, we will nevertheless co-operate with local authority safeguarding arrangements and relevant Prevent partners, and will make referrals where safeguarding concerns indicate a risk of radicalisation.
 Our aim is to ensure that care is delivered in a safe, respectful environment, free from extremist influence, and that all staff understand how to identify and respond to safeguarding concerns involving radicalisation.

 2. Scope